 The economic, social and environmental benefits of brownfields redevelopment are important to consider in economic and community development and quality of life.

 If you have a brownfield in your community that has the potential for redevelopment, expansion or reuse, there may be funding assistance available.
 The SIRPC team can help you through the process of researching and acquiring funds for your site.

 Serving a board made up of local elected officials and citizens from the nine counties in the region gives the SIRPC team an unique opportunity to facilitate regional teamwork to address issues impacting the development of the region’s communities.

 The lack of adequate broadband and digital inclusion has plagued areas of the SIRPC region and provided an impediment to development.
 Partnering with the Purdue Center for Regional Development and local stakeholders, SIRPC is working to define and find funding for solutions to help address this urgent need.

-In response to the COVID-19 crisis of 2020, the Southeastern Indiana Regional Planning Commission (SIRPC) and the Economic Development Administration entered into a planning partnership designed to build economic resiliency and organizational capacity to strengthen the future economic vitality of the SIRPC development district.
+Economic Resiliency Planning - In response to the COVID-19 crisis, SIRPC and the Econoimc Development Administration entered into a planning partnership designed to builid econoimc resiliency and organizational capacity to strengthen the future economic vitality of the SIRPC development district.
 The economic resiliency plan will be designed to support individuals and businesses alike.
-Each county in SIRPC’s development district is unique, but many weaknesses and strengths are similar across the region and with collaboration from members in each community, economic development can thrive throughout Southeastern Indiana.
-Some focuses of Economic Resiliency may involve job creation and retention, housing development, infrastructure, broadband, and Mainstreet revitalization.
+Each county in SIRPC's development district is unique, but many weaknesses and strengths are similar across the regoin, and with collaboration from members in each community , economic development can thrive throughout Southerastern Indiana.